Amanita caesarea

 It has a distinctive orange cap, yellow gills and stipe.
 Organic acids have been isolated from this species.
 Similar orange-capped species occur in North America and India.
-It was known to and valued by the Ancient Romans, who called it Boletus, a name now applied to a very different type of fungus.

 Although it is edible, the Caesar's mushroom is closely related to the psychoactive fly agaric, and to the deadly poisonous death cap and destroying angels.
+These can easily be mistaken for A. muscaria and thus, presumed A. caesarea specimens must be identified with complete certainty before they can be assumed edible.

-Taxonomy and naming
+Taxonomy

 Amanita caesarea was first described by Italian mycologist Giovanni Antonio Scopoli in 1772 as Agaricus caesareus, before later being placed in Amanita by Persoon in 1801.
 The common name comes from its being a favourite of the Roman emperors, who took the name Caesar (originally a family name) as a title.
 It was a personal favorite of Roman emperor Claudius.
 The Romans called it Bōlētus, derived from the Ancient Greek βωλίτης for this fungus as named by Galen.
 Several modern common names recognise this heritage with the English Caesar's mushroom and royal amanita, French impériale, Polish cesarski and German Kaiserling.
 In Italian, it is ovolo (pl. ovoli), due to its resemblance to an egg when very young.
 In Albanian it is kuqëlorja from its colour (< Albanian kuqe 'red').
 Other common names include Amanite des Césars and Oronge.

 It has also been classified as A. umbonata.
 A. hemibapha is a similar species originally described from Sikkim, India.
 It is widely eaten in the Himalayas and the Tibetan areas.
 Also North American collections have been labeled in the past as A. hemibapha.
 The relationship of the similar North American species A. arkansana and A. jacksonii to A. caesarea is not clear.
 The edibility of some of these similar species is also unclear, though A. jacksonii is eaten by many and there have been no reports of illness from it.
 A similar mushroom can also be found in La Esperanza, Honduras, where a festival is celebrated annually in its honor.
 A. caesarea was first domesticated in 1984.